tcmetzger/pypresseportal/README.rst

 ******************

 Next, request data from the API through the ``PresseportalApi`` class.
-It contains several methods to access API data, all of which work very similarly.
+It contains several methods to access API data, all of which work similarly.

 The easiest way to access the most recently published stories is the ``get_stories()`` method.
 If you do not provide any arguments to this method,